Skills and Expertise

 I have a genuine appreciation for maintaining legacy applications from the “pre-modern” era.
 Greenfield projects are cute, but I’m the guy you call when the reality of legacy code hits and you need to improve usability without breaking business continuity.

-While I can deliver backend services, my focus is now frontend-oriented architecture—API design, integration, and meaningful error handling rather than backend-heavy development.
+While I can deliver backend services, my focus is now frontend-oriented architecture—API design, integration, and meaningful error handling.

 Infrastructure & Deployment